shadezer0/TinkerMachine/content/blog/2022/10-blog-migrate.md

 ```

-- The deploy bash script contains 2 commands: one to run git pull on an already initialized local github repo.
-It also runs the hugo command to recreate the static files according to the changes.
+- The deploy bash script `redeploy.sh` contains 2 steps - one to pull the latest changes on a local github repo and then to run hugo to recreate the static files according to the changes.
 I've optionally added another command to log the timestamp when the webhook server receives a request.
 Don't forget to check the owner of the script and provide execute permissions to run it.

 ```bash
 $ cat /var/scripts/redeploy.sh